tloncorp/tlon-apps/docs/channels.md

 ### Agents
 Tlon's channels are implemented through two agents, `%channels` and `%channels-server`.
 These both communicate with each other, and `%channels` also communicates with frontends and third-party agents.

-`%channels-server` is intended for internal use by %channels.
+`%channels-server` is intended for internal use by `%channels`.
 As such, we will not be elaborating on its API here.

 `%channels`, on the other hand, is there precisely to facilitate use by frontend clients and third-party agents.
 Its API is made up primarily of two types: